 Prior to each IETF meeting, any interested party may submit a BoF proposal for consideration by the Internet Engineering Steering Group (IESG).
 Proposals are due by the BoF submission deadline and will be approved or declined for scheduling prior to the publication of the IETF meeting agenda.
 See the BoF submission procedures below for more information.

-Though some BoFs lead to forming a working group, BoFs may be used to gather a sense of the IETF community about a topic, without intending to form a working group.
-If a BoF community wishes to meet at an IETF meeting, this is requested at IETF BoF wiki, using IETF Datatracker credentials.
-The cutoff dates for BoF requests for each upcoming meeting are available on the IETF Datatracker, although earlier notice to an appropriate Area Director increases the chances for a productive conversation and informed evaluation for proposals.
+Though some BoFs lead to forming a working group, BoFs may be used to gather a sense of the IETF community about a topic without intending to form a working group.

-Note that BoFs are not a required step in forming working groups.
-If an Area Director believes that the proposal is compelling, well thought out, and well organized, the Area Director can initiate the process of chartering a working group without approving a BoF.
+BoFs are not a required step in forming working groups.
+If an Area Director believes that a proposal for a new working group is compelling, well thought out, and well organized, the Area Director can initiate the process of chartering a working group without approving a BoF.

-Please read RFC 6771 for guidelines on how to best form a community to work on a proposal for new work.
+RFC 6771 provides guidelines on how to best form a community to work on a proposal for new work.